File a Report

 - At the conclusion of the investigation, you will be asked to write a Victim Impact Statement.
 This statement will give administrators an understanding of how the described event has affected and impacted your life.

-- For more information on the policy and process see the Student Handbook, pages 20-22.
+- For more information on the policy and process see the Student Handbook.

 - If the respondent accepts responsibility for this violation and agrees that they did perpetrate an act of sexual violence, an administrative hearing in which they agree to the policy violations and establish agreed upon sanctions from the university may be implemented.